MarcelFronczak/job-offers-app/README.md

 - Responsive design

 Functions to be added:
-- Firebase Realtime Databse to store saved offers
+- Firebase Realtime Database to store saved offers
 - Category filter